hapax/hapax.github.io/assets/maximal.md

 ---

-If you're in a rush (or want to ensure the longevity of your teeth), don't go to the candy store!
+If you're in a rush (or an enthusiast for dental hygiene), don't go to the candy store!

 ### 1.3.
 A trip to the candy store <a id="sec-1-3" name="sec-1-3"></a>